 Height of firebox is 3 times base.

 Depth of firebox is 4 to 5.5 times base.

 Width of port is 0.5 times base.

-Height of riser is 8 to 10 times base, measured from the firebox floor.
-The firebox floor do consist of a narrow flat surface the width as the port.
+Height of the riser is 8 to 10 times base, measured from the firebox floor.
+The firebox floor does consist of a narrow flat surface the width of the port.
 Left and right there are 45 degree slopes in order to concentrate the glowing charcoal in the middle.
 Those 45 degree chamfer is part of the dimensions of the firebox.
 In addition, there’s also a similar shaped piece at the rear bottom of the riser.